 A double coat of undercoat and another double coat of trusty Oneshot had the job done.

-This really was quite an unusual bespoke job and having worked as a sculptor with CAC Hong Kong.
+This really was quite a unique bespoke job and having worked as a sculptor with CAC Hong Kong.
 I enjoyed it immensely prompting a renewed interest in 3 dimensional hand made signage.

 Inspiration and very nicely laced numeral design c1909

-Original Artwork above, showing XL client format of a 24” H letter set – We later opted for a more moderate size at 16″ height.
+Original client artwork above: showing the XL client format of a 24” H letter set – We later suggested a more moderate size at 16″ height.

-Lineart ready for build – final size 16” H
+Above: Lineart rough sketch for ‘build’ and painting – final size 16” H

-Day 1: Firstly Jack and I traced the design in situ.
-We then mixed up the 2 pack.
+Firstly I traced the design in situ, then mixed up the 2 pack.
 I opted for w wooden spatula for application.
 This was fashioned out of a wood takeaway (POD Good Food) knife and whittled into a nice form.
 Reason for wood was it would create a softer aged finish by default.

 Applying and forming went very well and was done in less than an hour.